bibiygarcia/bibiygarcia.github.io/essays/CraftingSmartQuestions.md

 Overall, the selected question aligns well with the principles of asking smart questions.
 It is clear, specific, and relevant to the audience, and it demonstrates prior research.
 It seeks to understand a nuanced aspect of C++ and C programming languages, which can benefit developers seeking to write efficient and standards-compliant code.

-**Question 2:**

-"AWS S3 NET6: how to create S3 client?"
+**Question 2:** "AWS S3 NET6: how to create S3 client?"

-The question discussed here, is available at the following link: [AWS S3 NET6: how to create S3 client?](https://stackoverflow.com/questions/77071376/aws-s3-net6-how-to-create-s3-client) The question revolves around configuring a client application and concerns the management of access keys for end-users.
+The question discussed here, is available at the following link: ["stackoverflow.com".](https://stackoverflow.com/questions/77071376/aws-s3-net6-how-to-create-s3-client) The question revolves around configuring a client application and concerns the management of access keys for end-users.
 It lacks essential details and does not adhere well to the principles of asking smart questions:

 1. **Describe the problem's symptoms**: The question does not describe any specific problem or symptoms.
 It merely mentions that the application works but needs to be adapted for customers.
 Without details on what issues the user is facing or what they are trying to achieve, it's challenging to provide a meaningful answer.